camarman/GTRPy/README.md

 #### Operations on Fields

+1) You vary the type of the vector field from (1,0) -> (0,1) or vice versa
-1) You can calculate the Covariant derivative and Lie derivative by using these fields
+2) You can calculate the Covariant derivative and Lie derivative by using these fields
-2) You can check for a given type (1,0) or type (0,1) vector field satisfies the killing field condition or not
+3) You can check for a given type (1,0) or type (0,1) vector field satisfies the killing field condition or not

 ## Installation